igwgames/nes-test/README.md

 * Write unit tests using jasmine and javascript
 * Inspect memory locations during game execution
+* Use labels and variables defined in assembly/C when debug information is configured
 * Inspect rom file for correctness (header is present, rom length matches header)
 * cross-platform support (windows + linux.
 Mac os if you can get mesen running!))
 * Distributed as a single binary, or an npm module